Elvis Presley: The Music & Movies 1961 to 1967

 When the IRS came after Elvis, Colonel Tom Parker arranged for him to star in the movie Tickle Me (1965) to pay his debts.
 Filmed in just 23 days, Tickle Me saw Elvis appearing as a rodeo star, and made much-needed money at the box office for both Presley and the studio when released in June 1965.

 The song Crying in the Chapel (1965) was originally written by Artie Glenn in 1953 for his son Darrell Glenn, who had a hit with it that year.
 It had been recorded by many other artists before Elvis Presley covered it in 1960.
 Presley’s recording of Crying in the Chapel was not released as a single until April, 1965, where it went to #3 on the Billboard Hot 100 charts.
-Below, audio of Elvis Presley singing his hit song Crying in the Chapel set to a video clip montage.

 The movie Frankie and Johnny (1965) saw The Beverly Hillbillies star Donna Douglas (Elly May Clampett).
 The movie was shot on location in New Orleans and in Hollywood; the filming budget for Frankie and Johnny was almost double the box office proceeds.
 Once again the movie was critically panned.

 The musical comedy Paradise, Hawaiian Style (1966) featured Elvis Presley as helicopter pilot Rick Richards, Suzanna Leigh as the female lead Judy Hudson, and James Shigeta as Presley’s on-screen buddy Danny Kohanna.